digicatapult/sqnc-matchmaker-api/README.md

   -d client_secret=secret
 ```

 This will return a JSON response with the property `access_token` containing the JWT access token which will look something like `eyJhbGci...iPeDl3Fg`.
 API calls can then be conducted by passing this as a bearer token in an `authorization` header.
 For curl this is done with an argument like `-H 'authorization: bearer eyJhbGci...iPeDl3Fg'`.
+The `scope` property is a space-separated list of all the scopes granted to the token.

 ### Identities